Aerodyne-Jazz/Debian-13-BTRFS-Install-Guide/BTRFS_Timeshift_Grub-BTRFS.md

 2. **Modify Mount Entries**: For each mount point (e.g., `/home`, `/`, etc.), replace the default options with:
     ```bash
-    /            btrfs  noatime,compress=zstd,subvol=@   0    1
+    /            btrfs  noatime,compress=zstd,subvol=@   0    0
-    /home        btrfs  noatime,compress=zstd,subvol=@home   0    1
+    /home        btrfs  noatime,compress=zstd,subvol=@home   0    0
-    /.snapshots  btrfs  noatime,compress=zstd,subvol=@snapshots   0    1
+    /.snapshots  btrfs  noatime,compress=zstd,subvol=@snapshots   0    0
-    /var/log     btrfs  noatime,compress=zstd,subvol=@log   0    1
+    /var/log     btrfs  noatime,compress=zstd,subvol=@log   0    0
-    /var/cache   btrfs  noatime,compress=zstd,subvol=@var   0    1
+    /var/cache   btrfs  noatime,compress=zstd,subvol=@var   0    0
     ```
+   Here we didn't add a level for `zstd` to compress to, because leaving out any indicator will default it to `zstd:3`, which is a good middle ground of cpu performance and amount of compression.
+If you want to manually adjust this, the range can go from `-7` for the least but fastest compression, or to `22` for the slowest but most compression.
-    The last digit at the end of each line is for the filesystem integrity test order that `fsck` runs on boot.
-We have them all set to `1` to represent the root filesystem, since `fsck` runs through root first and we want these included.
-Other options available are `2` (secondary) priority, or `0` to disable bootup check on a drive altogether.
+   The last digit at the end of each line is for the filesystem integrity test level setting that `fsck` runs on boot.
+We have them all set to `0` to ommit `fsck` from checking the subvolumes, as the integrity checks on boot are only needed on other filesystems.
+The `btrfs` filesystem already has integrity checks built into it, and not just on boot, so running `fsck` isn't necessary and doesn't even function the same.
+   We have `noatime` so there isn't updates to file metadata everytime a file is accessed, which increases performance.
+Additionally, you can add`ssd` if you are using one which will provide ssd specific performance boosts.
+The filesystem can normally detect and enable `ssd` without you putting it into your `fstab` file, but it doesn't hurt to explicitly add it.
+If you want to know all the options you have available, you can read about them on the [BTRFS Administration Documentation](https://btrfs.readthedocs.io/en/latest/Administration.html#mount-options).

-3. **Save and Exit**: Press `Ctrl+O`, hit `Enter`, and then `Ctrl+X` to exit Nano.
+4. **Save and Exit**: Press `Ctrl+O`, hit `Enter`, and then `Ctrl+X` to exit Nano.

 ---